Cronos87/git-cheatsheet/README.md

 This command will make a zip file from the diff.

-If I want to delete a part of the path I will do this:
+If you want to delete a part of the path you have to do this:

 ```bash
 git diff --name-only tag..master | sed "s/project\///" | xargs zip name.zip
 ```

-**project** is the part of the path I want to delete.
+**project** is the part of the path you want to delete.